topnodrog/JunctionGenerator/iterations/v1-single-agent/README.md

-# Archon V1 - Basic Pydantic AI Agent to Build other Pydantic AI Agents
+# JunctionGenerator V1 - Basic Pydantic AI Agent to Build other Pydantic AI Agents

-This is the first iteration of the Archon project - no use of LangGraph and built with a single AI agent to keep things very simple and introductory.
+This is the first iteration of the JunctionGenerator project - no use of LangGraph and built with a single AI agent to keep things very simple and introductory.

 An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) agent built using Pydantic AI and Supabase that is capable of building other Pydantic AI agents.
 The agent crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.